All ASU campuses shall follow this process for the investigation and resolution of reports of violations of ASU policies including:

 F. Reviews of Findings of Violations of Covered Policies

-- The University Provost or appropriate vice president or designee shall provide his/her determination to the reporting party, the party accused of violating the policy, the appropriate university administrator, the Office of Equity and Inclusion, and the Title IX Coordinator in cases involving claims of sex discrimination.
+- The University Provost or appropriate vice president or designee shall provide his/her determination to the complainant, the party accused of violating the policy, the appropriate university administrator, and the Office of University Rights and Responsibilities.
+In cases involving claims of sex discrimination and/or retaliation related to a sex discrimination claim, a copy will also be provided to the Title IX Coordinator.
 The determination is final.

 - Disciplinary action will be issued under the applicable procedure for the employment classification of the employee who has been found to have violated covered policies, i.e. for faculty, at ABOR 6-201.J. and L.; for administrators, at ABOR 6-101.H., for academic professional staff, at ABOR 6-302.G. and I., or ACD 508-03; university staff, at SPP 301, SPP 801, SPP 808; and for classified staff, at SPP 809; and, at SPP 901.